automas-dev/cc-libs/README.md

 ## ComputerCraft Mod Config

+There are 2 options for using this library.

+1. Copy the script [install_cc-libs.lua](install/install_cc-libs.lua) from the `install/` folder onto your computer or turtle and run it to get the latest release.
+Run this script again later to install updates from newer releases.
+2. Clone this repo and use it as the computer or turtle directory.

+If you choose to clone this repo, there are a few things you will need to do first.

 This repo is too big for the default computer disk size.
 In your .minecraft folder, edit the file `.minecraft/config/computercraft-server.toml` and increase the `computer_space_limit` line.
 The default is 10000000.